junxit/us-congress-bills-119/metadata.md

 - 2025-07-17 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 294 - 134 (Roll no. 199).
 - 2025-07-17 — Rule provides for consideration of H.R.
 4016, H.R.
 3633, H.R.
 1919 and S. 1582.
 The resolution provides for consideration of H.R.
 4016 and H.R.
 3633 under a structured rule, and H.R.
 1919 and S. 1582 under a closed rule, with one hour of general debate on each bill.
 The resolution provides for a motion to recommit on H.R.
 4016, H.R.
 3633, and H.R.
 1919, and a motion to commit on S. 1582.
 - 2025-07-17 — The previous question was ordered pursuant to the rule.
+- 2025-09-18 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.